 3- Material Selection in Making Strong Products

 Knowing copper’s melting point helps in selecting suitable materials.
 Imagine a manufacturer needing a part that will be used in high-temperature conditions.
 In such a case, he can use copper to meet his requirements.
-If copper does not fulfill his requirements, he can add a different alloy with copper.
+If copper does not fulfill his requirements, he can add a different alloy element with copper.

 As a result, he will find the suitable material that serves the purpose.
 Copper melts at 1085 degrees Celsius.
 However, the copper alloy with nickel melts at around 1,170 degrees Celsius.
 So, manufacturers can choose copper with nickel alloy if pure copper does not fulfill the needs.